SENSUIKAN!

 13 January 1945:

 Eastern Carolines.
 LtCdr K. F. Burgess' USS FLEMING (DE-32) is on convoy duty as one of two escorts for a pair of merchant tankers bound from Ulithi to Eniwetok.
-The FLEMING makes radar contact with a surface target at a range of 14,000 yards.
-At 4,000 yards, the FLEMING makes a challenge but it goes unanswered.
-At 1,900 yards, the target fades from radar, but the FLEMING acquires a clear sonar echo at the same range and bearing.
+FLEMING makes radar contact with a surface target at a range of 14,000 yards.
+At 4,000 yards, FLEMING makes a challenge but it goes unanswered.
+At 1,900 yards, the target fades from radar, but FLEMING acquires a clear sonar echo at the same range and bearing.
 She closes to 1,000 yards and illuminates the area with her port searchlight, but finds the area clear.
-The FLEMING makes a depth charge attack, then fires four barrages of Mark 10 "hedgehogs", each of twenty-four projector charges.
+FLEMING makes a depth charge attack, then fires four barrages of Mark 10 "Hedgehogs", each of twenty-four projector charges.

 14 January 1945: